airbnb/lottie/docs/ios.md

-## Download
+## Getting Started
-Lottie Uses Cocoapods!
+Lottie Uses Cocoapods and supports iOS 8 and above!

-Get the Cocoapod or clone this repo and try out [the Example App](https://github.com/airbnb/lottie-ios/tree/master/Example) After installing the cocoapod into your project import Lottie with `#import <Lottie/Lottie.h>`
+Get the Cocoapod or clone this repo and try out [the Sample App](https://github.com/airbnb/lottie-ios/tree/master/Example) After installing the cocoapod into your project import Lottie with `#import <Lottie/Lottie.h>`